Security best practices for Systems Manager - Amazon Systems Manager

 Implement monitoring using Amazon CloudWatch monitoring tools

 Monitoring is an important part of maintaining the reliability, security, availability, and performance of Systems Manager and your Amazon solutions.
-Amazon CloudWatch provides several tools and services to help you monitor Systems Manager and your other Amazon Web Services.
+Amazon CloudWatch provides several tools and services to help you monitor Systems Manager and your other Amazon Web Services services.
 For more information, see Sending node logs to unified CloudWatch Logs (CloudWatch agent) and Monitoring Systems Manager events with Amazon EventBridge.

 Use CloudTrail

-Amazon CloudTrail provides a record of actions taken by a user, role, or an Amazon Web Service in Systems Manager.
+Amazon CloudTrail provides a record of actions taken by a user, role, or an Amazon Web Services service in Systems Manager.
 Using the information collected by CloudTrail, you can determine the request that was made to Systems Manager, the IP address from which the request was made, who made the request, when it was made, and additional details.
 For more information, see Logging Amazon Systems Manager API calls with Amazon CloudTrail.

 Turn on Amazon Config